Click here to download a printable/accessible version of this guide (MS Word format)

 Staff Development Workshops

 If you are new to the technologies at DMU, we recommend that you familiarise yourself with all of the supported technologies at DMU.
-Also have a look at the Sharing Practice section to see what approaches to ELT staff at DMU have taken to support and enhance teaching and learning.
+Also have a look at the Sharing Practice section to see what approaches staff at DMU have taken to support and enhance teaching and learning.
 It is also essential that we understand what we mean by Effective Online Teaching and Learning, so we highly recommend that you go through this section.
 The Documentation and Policy section offers guidance on matters arising that impact our conduct and usage of web-based tools for teaching and learning and includes information concerning issues around copyright and data protection.
 With the vast amount of tools and technologies available, in particular those that are based outside DMU but that can still be used for teaching, we provide General Web 2.0 Guidelines so that you be aware of any implications in using such third-party sites.

 There are many drivers for HE to utilise technology and one of the reasons is to engage with and be flexible with our learners of today